freenas/freenas-docs/userguide/directoryservice.rst

 this occurs automatically once a day as a cron job.

-.. note:: Active Directory places restrictions on which characters are allowed in Domain and NetBIOS names.
+.. note:: Active Directory places restrictions on which characters are allowed in Domain and NetBIOS names, a limits the length of those names to 15 characters.
 If there are problems connecting to the realm,
    `verify <https://support.microsoft.com/en-us/kb/909264>`_
    that your settings do not include any disallowed characters.
 Also, the Administrator account password cannot contain the *$*